EricKnecht/resume/README.md

 ## Background

 I am an engineer with an interest in infrastructure automation, cloud computing, and web applications.
-I Currently work with ruby and puppet to support a rapidly growing service running on AWS.
+I currently work with ruby and puppet to support a rapidly growing service running on AWS.

 ## Skills
 Linux (CentOS, Debian, Ubuntu, Arch, Gentoo), AWS, Virtualization, Ruby, Puppet, Bash, Javascript, Java, PHP